 Many governments and utilities offer tax credits and rebates to encourage the deployment of charging infrastructure.
-See the list below for the currently available incentives by state.
+See the list below for the currently available incentives in Michigan.

 Detroit based DTE Energy now offers charger rebates through its Charging Forward program as an incentive for commercial, workplace, and residential customers to deploy charging stations throughout its service area.